 Mathematics

-Moreover, many of these skills—such as critical thinking and judgment—are highly valued transferable skills, meaning you can apply them to a number of jobs.
+Moreover, many of these skills—such as critical thinking and judgment—are highly valued transferable skills, meaning they can be applied to a number of jobs.

-Computer science is a growing industry with lots of opportunity thanks to the increasingly digital nature of people’s lives.
-Currently, there are 2.06 million people in the US working as computer science professionals [2].
-Occupations within the field are expected to grow by 15 percent in the next decade, which is faster than average [3].
+Computer science is a growing industry with many opportunities, thanks to the increasingly digital nature of people’s lives.
+Currently, 2.32 million people in the US work as computer science professionals [2].
+Occupations within the field are expected to grow much faster than average in the next decade [3].

-A computer science degree can be quite versatile thanks to the technical know-how you develop as a result of your time in a program.
-You can pursue roles like computer systems analyst or software developer, or you can pursue a number of related professions in robotics, web development, video game design, cybersecurity, and data analysis.
+A computer science degree can be quite versatile, thanks to the technical know-how you develop during your time in a program.
+You can pursue roles like computer systems analyst or software developer, or a number of related professions in robotics, web development, video game design, cybersecurity, and data analysis.
 Learn more about what you can do with your computer science degree.

 Computer science professions tend to pay well.
-According to the US Bureau of Labor Statistics (BLS), the median annual salary for all occupations in the US is $45,760, but the median annual US salary for occupations in computer and information technology is $97,430 [3].
+According to the US Bureau of Labor Statistics (BLS), the median annual salary for all occupations in the US is $48,060.
+Still, the median annual US salary for occupations in computer and information technology is $104,420 [3].
 All of the jobs listed below require a bachelor’s degree, according to the BLS.

 ---|---|

 Dedicating four years to earning a bachelor’s degree in computer science can be a worthwhile pursuit, but it may not always be the best option to achieve your short- and long-term goals, especially if you’ve already earned your degree in another subject and you’re interested in pivoting to a career in computer science.
-In that case, here are three alternatives to consider:
+In that case, consider these three alternatives:

-Beginner-level certifications are industry-approved training programs that show your competency in a number of areas: IT, a programming language, network administration, and more.
-While there are more advanced certifications available, if you’re looking for a foundation in an area of computer science, taking and passing a certification can be a faster way to gain important skills than a bachelor’s degree.
+Beginner-level certifications are industry-approved training programs that show your competency in several areas: IT, a programming language, network administration, and more.
+While you can find more advanced certifications, if you’re looking for a foundation in an area of computer science, taking and passing a certification can be a faster way to gain important skills than a bachelor’s degree.

-Learn more: Are Certifications Worth It?
+Read more: Are IT Certifications Worth It?
 When to Get Certified in Your IT Career

-Whether you’re looking to change careers and have no prior computer science knowledge, or you’re looking to advance in your career and want to develop specific skills in new areas, a professional certificate can help—and add to your resume credentials.
-Explore a number of computer science certificates on Coursera, including the beginner-friendly IT Automation with Python from Google and Full Stack Cloud Developer from IBM.
+Whether you’re looking to change careers and have no prior computer science knowledge, or to advance in your career and want to develop specific skills in new areas, a Professional Certificate can help—and add to your resume credentials.
+Explore a number of computer science Professional Certificates on Coursera, including beginner-friendly IT Automation with Python from Google and Full Stack Cloud Developer from IBM.

 Yes, earning your bachelor’s degree in computer science requires taking several math classes, such as calculus, linear algebra, and statistics.